Akanksha5357/from-mamidiga/README.md

 |  "Atomic Habits" by James Clear         |  Offers practical insights on building good habits and breaking bad ones.| James Clear |
 |  "Blinding Lights" by The Weeknd        |  A catchy and energetic song with impressive vocal performance.  | The Weeknd|

+--

+## Quotes

+>   I think that God, in creating man, somewhat overstimated his ability  -  *Oscar Wilde*

+>   The difference between stupidity and genius is that genius has its limits   -  *Aristotle*